 - A Tuition Exchange certification application (applications are only accepted from July 1 to October 1 each year, and are only available, on this site, during that time period.
-The application for the 2018-2019 school year will be available here on July 1, 2017).
+The application for the 2018-2019 school year (form HERE) will be available on this site until October 1, 2017).

 - A copy of the child’s official state birth certificate

 You only need to complete one Tuition Exchange application for all schools to which your student is applying.
 If after submitting the initial Tuition Exchange application you wish to add another school for Tuition Exchange consideration, email the HR Service Center immediately.
 Likewise, email the HR Service Center if your student fails to apply for admission to a school s/he listed on the initial Tuition Exchange application, or if you simply wish to remove a school your student listed from consideration.